-People actively search for topics on it, and the combination of actively engaged users and visual images to entice them through to your site is very powerful.
+People actively search for topics on all three of these platforms, and with Pinterest the combination of actively engaged users, and visual images to entice them through to your site is very powerful.

 Pinterest isn't just for posting crafts and tips for stay at home moms though.